kate1562/project-4-dreamland/README.md

 Some extra added functionality if there was more time:
 * Build out the user types to include event organisers, they could amend the lineup to account for any program changes.
 For example, they could post/put/delete acts.
 This feature could notify attendees when new artists announced in the lead up to the festival to promote app engagement.
 * Extend reactions feature to include a community social feed (display everything on Twitter with #dreamland2021).
 Give attendees a reason to use the app post event and notify them when dreamland2022 goes on sale!
-* Add a festival site map for users to navigate and make the bar collection points clearer from a UX perspective
+* Add a festival site map for users to navigate and make the bar collection points clearer from a UX perspective.